Our Life Our CHOICE

 • Gathering support and forging relationships with leading organisations in the learning disability and adult social care fields.

-• Organising a conference for October 2024- "The Law, The Framework, The Choice, The Commission".
+• Organising a conference for April 2025- "The Law, The Framework, The Choice, The Commission".

 • We are gathering cross-party political support, and building relationships after the July General Election.